 These rankings, which don’t include the individual Lightning Lanes that you have to pay extra for, take into account the quality of the attraction, how much of the queue the Lightning Lane skips and how popular each ride is.
 If you’re simply looking for what we think our the best Magic Kingdom attractions, here’s a post for that!
 The attraction that ranks at number one on this list would be the one that we recommend getting a return window for first, second would be the one to get second and so on and so on.

 At Magic Kingdom, the individual Lightning Lane is Seven Dwarfs Mine Train and the new Tomorrowland attraction, Tron Lightcycle / Run.
-The latter is a Fantasyland coaster that has consistently been the most popular attraction in the park although far from the best in our opinion.
+The latter is a Fantasyland coaster that has consistently been the most popular attraction in the park for a decade although far from the best in our opinion.
 You can get on it with a relatively short wait if you do it right before close or show up to the park at least a half an hour before opening.
 Otherwise, you might be stuck waiting in a long line without the Lightning Lane.
 The same goes for the Tron coaster which is brand new and is sure to have long lines for the foreseeable future!

 These first few attractions are not necessary to get a Lightning Lane for unless you’ve completed everything else on the list.
 Magic Carpets is last on the list because I wouldn’t recommend going on the attraction at all.
 The other Magic Kingdom spinners (Astro Orbiter and Dumbo) are much better.